fmitchell/eternalistic.github.io/about/index.md

 # Jeremy Caldwell

-<p class="intro">I'm a front-end web developer who specializes in Drupal theming and site development.</p>
+<p class="intro">I'm a front end web developer who specializes in Drupal theming and site development.</p>

 <p class="intro">I've been working with Drupal since 2006 and have been developing for the web since 1998.
 My experience in design helps bring a different approach to development and accounts for user experience along the way.
 This ensures the project is easy to use and allows for future development and makes for a better project all around.</p>